These Maremma tours won't just take you to special places in Tuscany, but around, over and under wild and wonderful places in Maremma in Tuscany!

 And the very few that do only venture as far as the less than a handful of Maremma towns that have managed a mention or two in some guide books on Tuscany.

-These private guided tours of Maremma will show you wondrous things and give you the opportunity to really experience, rather than just see, everyday life in rural Tuscany.
+See wondrous things and have the opportunity to really experience, rather than just see, everyday life in rural Tuscany.
 Including the simple things that leave you giggling.

 Walk the narrow - sometimes so narrow you will have to squeeze through if you are wearing a rucksack - medieval alleyways and streets.
 Sit and savour a coffee in a piazza with your guide as she tells you about who walked across its stone slabs and held it siege for four years!